yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

 As your workload End2End architecture would typically include several Azure services (or 3rd party integration) ; your workload design considerations should refer to [Sustainability Design considerations for AKS workloads](#sustainability-design-considerations-for-aks-workloads), for a more comprehensive approach.

+**Consider Carbon Awareness in your workload design**

+:heavy_check_mark: Deploy your workloads to Regions powered by renewable and low-carbon energy sources

+:heavy_check_mark: Consider deploying to data centers close to the consumer

 **Optimize code for efficient resource usage** _to optimize workloads at the software level_